 As a leading comprehensive financial institution in Hong Kong, AMTD Group has always been committed to the development strategy of rooting in Hong Kong, serving China and expanding across the globe.
 AMTD has also been focused on connecting mainland China, Hong Kong and global capital markets with our unique resources and gathering global talents and mindsets.
 The global perspective would give AMTD a full play to financial wisdom and power.
 On Nov.
 24th 2017, the 2nd AMTD Global Advisory Committee Conference was officially held in Hong Kong.
 The conference brought together global financial institutions’ core management, representatives of investment institutions, and scholars to discuss the investment opportunities in global financial markets and the future development trends.

 In recent years, the influence of Chinese-funded institutions in Asia capital markets has continued to increase, and international institutional investors have also started to pay increasingly more attention to the development of Asian markets.
 The 2nd AMTD Global Advisory Committee Conference specially invited a group of experienced elites to discuss a topic on “China Leads Emerging Asia to Play Greater Role in Capital Markets”.
-The discussion panel includes Gordon Ip – Chief Investment Officer of Value Partners Group’s Fixed Income Investment Department, Yinglan Tan – CEO and managing partner of Insignia Venture Partners, Baoshu Huang – head of North Asia Debt Capital Market in ANZ, Mark Lo – Head of Fixed Income and CIO Office at AMTD Group and William Fung – Head of Debt Capital Market and Distribution and CIO Office at AMTD Group.
+The discussion panel includes Gordon Ip – Chief Investment Officer of Value Partners Group’s Fixed Income Investment Department, Yinglan Tan – CEO and managing partner of Insignia Venture Partners, Baoshu Huang – head of North Asia Debt Capital Market in ANZ, Mark Lo – Head of Fixed Income and CIO Office at AMTD Group and William Fung – Head of CIO Office at AMTD Group.
 The panel discussion was moderated by Allen Cheng, Asia Bureau Chief of Institutional Investor.

 Gordon Ip – Chief Investment Officer of Value Partners Group’s Fixed Income Investment Department